Spotted a beautiful peacock waiting for the rain.

 The peacock waits for the rain but does not stop singing to call the rain.
 This is very important.
 When you’re waiting for an external circumstance to turn favorable, you should not stop doing your efforts.

-That’s one thing we can learn from the wait of the peacock – depend on others, but continue doing your part.
+That’s one thing we can learn from the waiting of the peacock – depend on others, but continue doing your part.

 And one day, you’ll find your rain … and your peahen!